 After doing so, hit the save button on the upper section of the screen’s right side.

-Try logging into Minecraft once again and check if your character holds the item you’ve written on their left hand.
+Try logging into Minecraft once again and check if your character holds the item you’ve written for their left hand.

 Unfortunately, this method will only allow the player to hold the item cosmetically on their off-hand.
 So, even while wielding the object, you won’t be able to use it as intended.